flutter/website/src/docs/development/ui/layout/index.md

 {:.text-center}

-Most of this should look as you might expect, but you might be wondering about the Containers (shown in pink).
-Container is a widget that allows you to customize its child widget.
-Use a Container when you want to add padding, margins, borders, or background color, to name some of its capabilities.
+Most of this should look as you might expect, but you might be wondering about the containers (shown in pink).
+[Container][] is a widget class that allows you to customize its child widget.
+Use a `Container` when you want to add padding, margins, borders, or background color, to name some of its capabilities.

-In this example, each Text widget is placed in a Container to add margins.
+In this example, each [Text][] widget is placed in a `Container` to add margins.
-The entire Row is also placed in a Container to add padding around the row.
+The entire [Row][] is also placed in a `Container` to add padding around the row.

 The rest of the UI in this example is controlled by properties.
-Set an Icon's color using its `color` property.
+Set an [Icon][]'s color using its `color` property.
-Use Text's `style` property to set the font, its color, weight, and so on.
+Use the `Text.style` property to set the font, its color, weight, and so on.
-Columns and Rows have properties that allow you to specify how their children are aligned vertically or horizontally, and how much space the children should occupy.
+Columns and rows have properties that allow you to specify how their children are aligned vertically or horizontally, and how much space the children should occupy.